wp-plugins/taxonomy-list-shortcode/readme.txt

 1. __background__ Use this to define the color of the background.
 The color passed should be in hexidecimal notation (ff0000) or short hand (f00) Please do not include the hash character (#).

 1. __show_counts__ (bool) If you would like to disable the counts from displaying after your term name, set this parameter to `0`.
 Default value is `1`.

+1. __NEW! per_page__ (int) Using this parameter enables paging for your term list.
+It accepts a numerical value from 1 to "your hearts desire".
+It is suggested that this feature only be activated on pages that display a list of terms from a single taxonomy.
+No need to worry, if you have 2 or more lists of terms on a page and you add the per_page parameter to both shortcodes, your site will not break.
+Please refrain from using this parameter on shortcodes within posts.

 __Examples__